section-engineering-education/engineering-education/content/articles/unit-testing-with-vue-test-utils/index.md

 #### Test our `components/GithubUser.vue` component for props

 The next component we will be testing is the `components/GithubUser.vue` component.
 This component relies on the `HomeView` component to pass down data.
-In the `script` block the data that powers this component is coming from a `prop` called `userInfo`.
+In the `script` block the data that powers this component are coming from a `prop` called `userInfo`.

 We are going to write a test to confirm if the `GithubUser.vue` component is rending the `userInfo` data.
 To achieve this, we’ll use what is called mock data.
 In the `unit/tests` directory, create a file called `githubuser.spec.js`.